0xthiagomartins/community-insights/docs/project_analysis.md

 5. **Reuse**: Analysis is used in all future summarization prompts

 ### 3. Context Integration
-The extracted project context is included in every summarization prompt:
+The extracted project context will be included in every summarization prompt:

 ```
 Context: This is a DeFi lending protocol focused on cross-chain liquidity.